 If you’re on the hunt for a new headphone amp, you’ve come to the right place.
-In this article, we take a look at the 10 best headphone amps of 2019.
+In this article, we take a look at the 10 best headphone amps.
 We break down each product and give you reasons as to why you would, and wouldn’t, want to buy it.
 But what type of headphone amp do you need?
 Good question!
 We answer this and many more questions throughout this article.

 Ultra-compact headphone amplifier system